 When your pain or problem is persisting well beyond when you would expect it to have healed.

 When you have multiple injuries and multiple sites of pain.

 When you get treatment on one area and it results in something else hurting.

 When you have tried and failed to improve or achieve lasting results with a standard approach.

 What we know is that pain is an output from the brain and it is the result of multiple factors. the Bio-Psycho-Social model of pain means that there are a variety of factors that play into how and why we experience pain.
 The Integrative Approach to Physical Therapy takes all of these into consideration and in doing so paints a more clear picture of the whole person.
 This helps to define a treatment plan that targets the system(s) that needs the most support to heal.
 In an integrative approach, the diagnosis is just the beginning.
 The real goal is to find out the why.

 The physical exam is a whole body exam, not just the region that hurts.
 It starts with a posture scan because our body is designed to work optimally with proper alignment.
 Abnormal findings provide clues to about where to intervene.
-It is tailored to a reflect a functional task that has meaning to you.
-By assessing the body during function, the area of the body that is causing the most problem or "primary driver" for that task can be identified.
-The whole body is connected so the primary driver can be anywhere not just adjacent joints.
+It is then tailored to a reflect a functional task that has meaning to you.
+This is a movement or posture that reflects the thing that you would like to do better and without pain and we call this your "meaningful task".
+By assessing the body during your "meaningful task" we can identify the area of the body that is causing the most problem or your "primary driver."
+The whole body is connected so the primary driver can be anywhere in the body, in any of your systems.
 Further assessment of the primary driver identifies the precise system(s) that need support.

 1001 S 4th St W. Suite 4